Ego Strength Assessment Tool for Psychedelic Preparation

 Section 2 (Facilitator Interview Scoring): 35 – Moderately strong responses with areas for reflection

-Section 3 (Facilitator Observations): 32 – Functional ego structure with some traits still maturing
+Section 3 (Facilitator Observations): 32 – Functional structure with some developing traits

-These scores indicate a client with overall good ego strength, likely capable of navigating a psychedelic experience with the right preparation.
-However, numerical data alone doesn’t fully capture nuance, risk, or subtle warning signs.
-This is where the facilitator’s presence, discernment, and inner clarity are essential.
+These scores suggest a client with good ego strength, likely capable of navigating a psychedelic experience with appropriate preparation.
+Nevertheless, numeric data alone cannot fully capture nuances, risks, or subtle warning signs.
+This is where the facilitator’s presence and intuition are crucial.

 Ask yourself:

-Did I feel safe and grounded in their presence?
+Did I feel safe and grounded during our interaction?

-Do they seem willing and able to face difficult material without avoidance?
+Is the client willing and able to confront difficult material without avoidance?

-Do they exhibit humility, openness, and a willingness to learn?
+Do they demonstrate humility, openness, and eagerness to learn?

-Do I sense a strong enough anchor in their psyche to return from expanded states of consciousness?
+Is there a strong enough anchor in their psyche to navigate expanded states of consciousness?

-Ultimately, this tool is here to empower you to make informed, embodied, and ethical choices—on behalf of the client’s safety and their highest potential for transformation.
+Ultimately, this tool aims to empower you to make informed, embodied, and ethical choices for the sake of client safety and transformation.